 Individuals with Sensitive Compartmented Information or other Special Access Program authorizations have additional reporting requirements, such as impending unofficial foreign travel and any close and/or continuing contact with a foreign national where ties of kinship, affection, influence, or obligation exist, even if the contact does not create a heightened risk of foreign exploitation.

 If you commit a security violation or fail to comply with some other security requirement, report the matter to your security officer immediately and request remedial or additional training.
-The Defense Security Service Academy offers a variety of security education courses for federal employees and contractors.
+The Center for the Development of Security Excellence (CDSE) offers a variety of security education courses for federal employees and contractors.
 Complete the training in a timely manner, obtain documentation that the training was completed, and insure that a copy of the documentation is placed in your security file.

 1 This DOHA case (No. 04-12742) appears ripe for appeal.
 Because of the apparently faulty logic applied by the DOHA AJ, the case if appealed will probably be reversed or at least remanded for a new hearing.
 The AJ held that although the applicant had passive access to classified information at briefings and meetings during the past 12 years (without any security violations), she did not actively handle classified information, and therefore the applicant has not had an opportunity to demonstrate that the lax or sloppy security habits of the past will not recur.
 Using this logic, anyone whose clearance is revoked due to a security violation will never receive a clearance in the future, because they will not have an opportunity to demonstrate responsible handling of classified information without a clearance.